Concepts

 - There are no restrictions or quotas on read or write operations,

-- No performance commitment is provided for the 'Mass Storage' class,
+- There is no performance commitment for the 'Mass Storage' class,

-- The minimum size for a storage LUN is 500 GiB,
+- The minimum size for a storage LUN is 500 Gio,

-- When using storage replication, performance must be identical across both availability zones,
+- When using a storage replication mechanism, performance must be identical across both availability zones,

-- No intelligent optimization mechanisms such as compression or deduplication are implemented: when you reserve 10 TiB of storage, you physically have 10 TiB of usable storage deployed on IBM machines.
+- No "intelligent" optimization mechanisms such as compression or deduplication are implemented: when you reserve 10 Tio of storage, you physically have 10 Tio of usable storage deployed on the IBM machines.

 - Storage LUNs are dedicated to the client environment.

-Within the context of using block storage in the form of a datastore in Cloud Temple’s VMware compute offering, you must take several important considerations into account:
+When using block storage as a datastore in Cloud Temple's VMware compute offering, you must consider several important factors :

 -

-Swap file (.VSWP) creation during VM startup: When a virtual machine starts up, it creates a .VSWP file equal in size to its allocated memory on disk.
-Therefore, to successfully start your virtual machines, you must always have free space in your datastore equivalent to the total memory size of all your virtual machines.
-For example, if your datastore has 1 TiB of block storage and you want to start 10 virtual machines each with 64 GiB of memory, 640 GiB of disk space will be required.
-Without sufficient free space, VM startup will be limited by the available capacity to create swap files.
+Swap file (.VSWP) during virtual machine startup : When a virtual machine starts, it creates a .VSWP file on disk equal to its memory size.
+Therefore, to be able to start your virtual machines, you must always have free space in your datastore equivalent to the sum of the memory sizes of your virtual machines.
+For example, if your datastore has 1 TiB of block storage and you want to start 10 virtual machines with 64 GiB of memory each, 640 GiB of disk space will be required.
+Without this space, machine startup will be limited by the available capacity to create swap files.

 -

-Free space required for backup snapshots: The backup service uses instant snapshots.
-You must therefore always have sufficient free space to allow the creation of a snapshot during a VM backup.
-The size of the snapshot depends on the amount of write activity from the virtual machine and the time required to perform the backup.
-Generally, it is recommended to maintain at least 10% free space for this operation.
+Free space for backup snapshots : The backup service uses snapshots (snapshots).
+Therefore, you must always have sufficient free space to allow the creation of a snapshot when backing up a virtual machine.
+The size of the snapshot depends on the virtual machine's write volume and the time required to perform the backup.
+As a general rule, it is recommended to maintain at least 10% free space for this operation.

 -

-Management of dynamic disks: Exercise caution when using dynamic disks.
-If you do not properly manage their growth, a lack of physical space can result in the virtual machine freezing (in the best case), or crashing with data corruption (in the worst case).
-It is crucial to closely monitor available space on your datastores when using this type of disk.
+Dynamic disk management : Be cautious when using dynamic disks.
+If you do not control their growth, a lack of physical space can cause the virtual machine to freeze (freeze) in the best-case scenario, or crash with corruption in the worst-case scenario.
+It is crucial to closely monitor the available space on your datastores when using this type of disk.

-Proactive disk space management is essential to ensure the proper operation of your virtual machines and the reliability of backups.
-Always ensure you have sufficient space available for swap files, snapshots, and dynamic disk growth.
+Proactive disk space management is essential to ensure the proper functioning of your virtual machines and the reliability of backups.
+Always ensure you have the necessary space for swap files, snapshots, and the growth of dynamic disks.

 Backup Storage

-The dedicated storage for backing up your virtual machines is automatically provisioned by the platform, up to the quota ordered.
+The storage dedicated to backing up your virtual machines is auto-provisioned by the platform within the limits of the ordered quota.

 | Reference | Unit | SKU |